OATSEA/payloads/README.md

-# payloads
+# tvcat-OATSEA-all
-Teacher Virus Payloads
+Full OATSEA catalog of All Teacher Virus Payloads registered in the officially curated OATSEA catalog at teachervirus.org